ApryseSDK/pdftron-flutter/README.md

 	}
 	```

-4. In your `myapp/android/gradle.properties` file.
-Add the following line to it:
+4. In your `myapp/android/gradle.properties` file, add the following line:
     ``` diff
     # Add the PDFTRON_LICENSE_KEY variable here.
     # For trial purposes leave it blank.